castle-engine/castle-engine/examples/fps_game/README.txt

 The CastleInputs unit has a list of all global shortcuts (useful to allow users to configure game keymap) in InputsAll variable.
+Of course you can use it to present to user some "Configure controls" menu, see castle1 game for example.

 Oh, and the ExtraViewport in right-bottom part of the screen uses Examine camera, so the view there is fully editable.
 Try dragging with mouse,